By Stephanie Margolis, R.D.

 Beyond knowing how many calories you need, looking at where those calories come from is important.
 Macronutrients refer to carbs, fats, and protein – the three basic components of every diet.
 While exact percentages can vary, daily macronutrient percentages are found in the following ranges:

 Figuring your calorie and macro levels can help get you started to a healthier lifestyle.
-As with much nutritional advise, I have often found that when I calculate a client’s initial numbers, we may have to go back and tweak things after 1-2 weeks if there’s been no progress.
+As with much nutritional advice, I have often found that when I calculate a client’s initial numbers, we may have to go back and tweak things after 1-2 weeks if there’s been no progress.
 This can seem confusing and frustrating, but while these calculations are very well-researched, they are still averages and your body may just need a few more grams of fat and less carbs than the “average”.
 Therefore, it’s good to know where your information is coming from and to also work with a healthcare professional to make sure you are getting the foods that are right for you.

 Ok, I’m There, Now What?
 Weight Maintenance